JonathanReeve/sops/master-report.md

  - Detection of misinformation

 ## And the Law (Colin)
 ## Counterspeech (Colin)

  - Kevin Munger article

 ### Types

 A useful method of typologizing harmful speech online is by distinguishing between the types of exchanges (vectors).
-(This is basedon the models put forward in Counterspeech on Twitter: A Field Study)
+(This is based on the models put forward in Counterspeech on Twitter: A Field Study)

  - One-to-one: one person deploying counterspeech against one person’s hate speech
  - One-to-many: one person deploying counterspeech against many people’s hate speech